Tosho Boy: Notable progeny

 Tosho Boy has also had some success as a broodmare sire, with many of his children also producing graded stakes winners.
 Most notably, Tosho Boy is the damsire of 1995 Oka Sho winner Wonder Perfume, 1997 Kikuka-shō winner Matikanefukukitaru, and 2006 Singapore Airlines International Cup winner Cosmo Bulk.

 Death

-In early August of 1992, Tosho Boy began showing signs of pain in his legs.
+In early August 1992, Tosho Boy began showing signs of pain in his legs.
 After an inspection by veterinarians, it was found that he had developed laminitis.
 Despite treatment efforts, the disease worsened quickly, and on 18 September 1992, Tosho Boy was euthanized at the age of 19.
 His remains were divided for memorials to be constructed at both the Urakawa Stud Farm and at the Fujimasa Farm (now known as Tosho Farm) where he was born.